fabricai/ai-inside/README.md

 -   [0 ... n] teams
 -   [0 ... n] integrations

 Organization is identified by an _organizationKey_.
-You (as an organization's owner) can edit organization's basic info via [admin portal](https://admin.fabricai.fi).

 ### Integration